-Moreover, I express my deep concerns about reports of jobs lost or jeopardized at Lithuanian Railways and the Klaipeda port, in addition to jobs at Belaruskali, BPC and at ports, transport companies and fertilizer manufacturers in importing countries, that depend on shipments of Belarusian potash through Lithuania.
-Besides the rights to work and to freely choose one's employment, particularly for persons with specialized jobs in state entities for which no alternative employers exist, this erodes the rights of their families to health, education and an
+Moreover, I express my deep concerns about reports of jobs lost or jeopardized at Belaruskali, BPC, Lithuanian Railways, the Klaipeda port and jobs at ports, transport companies and fertilizer manufacturers in importing countries, that depend on shipments of Belarusian potash.
+Besides the rights to work and to freely choose one's employment, particularly for persons with specialized jobs in state entities for which no alternative employers exist, this erodes the rights of their families to health, education and an adequate standard of living when these are linked to the jobs.